Eleazar19/HR-Analysis-Dashboard/README.md

 - The managerial position in every department is paid way higher than any other employee.

-- Salary increments for employees those not actually reflect better performance.
+- Salary increments for employees do not actually reflect better performance.

 - The Laboratory Technician role under the Research & Development department experienced the highest number of attrited employees (62).

 - Ninety percent of employees who attained level five in educational qualification who occupied roles like Manufacturing Director, Human Resource, Sales Executive, and Research Scientist attrited from the company owing to not being satisfied with their job.

-- The organization is made up of a young workforce that emanates from the young age group of unattired employees.
+- The organization is made up of a young workforce which emanates from the young age group of unattired employees.